What is MakingBetter

 Megan has been at the epicenter of the xAPI community since the beginning—helping launch xAPI at Rustici Software—and growing and adapting to this ever-changing market.
 She has worked as a product manager for and with learning tech companies, major publishers and large organizations, leaving a trail of products and standards evangelists in her wake.
 Megan studied Information Design and Technology from SUNY Institute of Technology as a graduate student.
 She edited the book “Investigating Performance: Design and Outcomes with xAPI” as well as speaks and writes on advancing technology for Learning and Development.

 Aaron has a lethal combination of experience designing and leading development with the big two eLearning standards (SCORM and xAPI), a past life as a K-8 librarian and an M.S. in Curriculum & Instruction from the University of Wisconsin.
 He has a knack for tackling wicked problems and delivering on big, innovative ideas.

 Aaron doesn’t just have a passion for learning, collaboration and community building—he lives it—helming multiple communities-of-practice focused on design, technology, and/or learning, including one of the most successful Open Government efforts to-date.
 As the Chair of IEEE P9274.2.1, the xAPI Profiles Standards Working Group, he builds partnerships with other trade groups, open source efforts, standards and specification organizations around the world to improve the practice of Learning & Development internationally and across industries, through the development and advancement of technical, product and professional standards and certification programs.
-As a Partner in MakingBetter, he works with leaders, stakeholders and teams to work more effectively, achieve time and cost savings, and improve the practice of Learning & Development while building the capacity to innovate.
+Both in his current role at Elsevier and through MakingBetter, he works with leaders, stakeholders and teams across industries (and countries) to work more effectively, achieve time and cost savings, and improve the practice of Learning & Development while building the capacity to innovate.